roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 09.2Page 3

+===

- 09.2Page 3 ****** The Hard Body's Continuing Education Ch.
-09.2 ****** bydlsloan© "Well, that thing's history," Greg said, slinging the shredded top across the room, "might as well finish the job."
+"Well, that thing's history," Greg said, slinging the shredded top across the room, "might as well finish the job."
 He bent down and ripped apart the makeshift waistband of paper clips and safety pins, pulling her skirt away and tossing it aside too.
 Now, she wore only her red and white saddle shoes and the red ribbon in her hair.

  Greg pushed the chair that Cori had banged into aside and sat down in front of her on the floor, his own legs spread wide, his cock flaccid in front of her.
 "Team spirit's a little low," Greg said.
 "Time for the HEAD cheerleader to do what she does best."